metashell/metashell/docs/getting_metashell/build.md

     * Run `cmake .. -G "Visual Studio 12 2013"`.
     * CMake will generate a solution file for Metashell in the `bin` directory.
       Open it with Visual Studio 2013 and build it.
-You can do a debug or a release build (or both) against the release build of the Templight-enabled Clang.
+You can do a debug or a release build (or both) against the release build of Templight.
     * After a successful build you can find the Metashell executables in `bin/app/Release/metashell.exe` or `bin/app/Debug/metashell.exe` depending on the build type.